Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 - [Permissions](../security/set-project-collection-level-permissions.md)

 > [!NOTE]
 > Manual testing relies on work item types to create and manage test plans, test suites, test cases, shared steps, and shared parameters.
 Of these, you can customize the test plans, test suites, and test cases using an inherited process.
-See [Customize a process](../work/customize/process/customize-process.md).
+See [Customize a process](work/customize-process.md).

 ## Cross-application resources

-Teams, notifications, dashboards, team projects, and other resources are used by several applications.
-You can add or configure these resources through the admin context.
+Teams, notifications, and other resources are used by several applications.
+You can add or configure these resources through the **Settings** context.

 <a id="configure-teams" />
-### Teams
+## Teams

 You add a team when you want to provide a group of users in your organization a set of Agile tools which they have full ownership to configure and manage.
 Teams have access to a product backlog, porfolio backlogs, sprint backlogs, dashboards, team-scoped widgets, and more.
 For an overview of all tools that support a team, see [About teams and Agile tools](about-teams-and-settings.md).

 To add a team, see [Add teams and team members](../work/scale/multiple-teams.md).

-### Notifications
+## Notifications

 As changes are made to the code, a build, work items or other development object, you or your team members can receive an email.
 These notifications are based on subscriptions which are defined at the following levels: